dawarich-app/site/docs/tutorials/reverse-geocoding.md

   ```
 </details>

-Important note: since Geocoder, the library used in Dawarich for reverse geocoding, uses only [HTTPS](https://github.com/alexreisner/geocoder/blob/master/lib/geocoder/lookups/photon.rb#L13) for requests, you need to make sure that your Photon service is available over HTTPS.

 ## Reverse geocoding and importing process.

 When you import your location history data, the reverse geocoding process starts for each point imported.
 The Sidekiq queues will be filled with reverse geocoding jobs, and there will be a lot of them, depending on how many points you imported.
 Important thing to understand, is that although the queue will be filled with jobs, the importing process itself is not dependent on the reverse geocoding process.
 The reverse geocoding process is done in the background even when importing process is finished.